 Irvine Ranch Water District (IRWD) is an independent special district that serves 447,000 residential customers in central Orange County, CA. IRWD owns and operates five jurisdictional dams, one of which is the Santiago Creek Dam at Irvine Lake.
-Santiago Creek Dam is jointly owned by Serrano Water District (SWD) and IRWD.
+Santiago Creek Dam is owned by IRWD.
 The dam is located in an unincorporated area of Orange County, California.
 The spillway is not considered a critical appurtenant structure (CAS) by California's Division of Safety of Dams (DSOD) but was included in DSOD's 2017 list of spillways for re-evaluation.
 The drainage area upstream of the dam is 63.2 square miles.
 Irvine Lake is filled by natural runoff during the rainy season.